Post-Masters Professional Education in Literacy (K-12)

-The online Certificate of Advanced Graduate Study in Literacy (K-12) is designed to help you advance your teaching abilities.
+The online concentration in Literacy (K-12) is designed to help you advance your teaching abilities.
 The courses cover a range of educational and leadership topics and are comprised of high quality and innovative curricula that will teach skills immediately applicable in the classroom.

 This course will address the foundational knowledge that teachers of literacy need in order to understand the reading and writing process for students.
 In this course, teachers will be exposed to major theories, research, and best practices in the literacy field.
 Teachers will be asked to draw upon this theoretical and practical knowledge to think about issues of instructional practice.
 Through engaging inquiry experiences, teachers will become active participants in developing a strong foundational base for literacy instruction for all learners in their classrooms.

 This course focuses on the use of assessments in determining a student’s reading and/or writing skills.
 Teachers will examine, create, evaluate, and reflect on a variety of literacy assessments as they are directly connected to data-driven instruction and student literacy achievement.
 Each course module will engage teachers in becoming familiar with a range of assessments and how to use data from these assessments in developing lessons and activities that will allow students to learn subject content as well as develop and deepen literacy skills.
 Teachers will be engaged in the research around assessments as well as how to modify assessments and instruction based on assessments to meet the needs of diverse learners.